Leading the future and learning from your elders:

 it is the robustness of the experimental design and quality of the data interpretation, not the amount of data generated, that will make the best science.

 We have at our fingertips a resource for exploring our world that is incredibly powerful but requires respect and forethought.
 The continued sharing of new bioinformatics developments, through journals such as Bioinformatics Review (BiR), will be paramount to the advancement of our field.
-However, for those arriving to bioinformatics I would urge them to draw on lessons from established fields, such as experimental and fundamental ecology.
+However, for those arriving in bioinformatics, I would urge them to draw on lessons from established fields, such as experimental and fundamental ecology.

 With Best Wishes